datashines/datashines.github.io/_posts/2019-06-30-Youtube-Comments-Machine-Learning.md

 ## Introduction

 Youtube is the biggest and most popular steaming platform at the time of writing this post.
-For every youtube video, website users post comments.
+For every youtube video, viewers post comments.
 I am a personal fan of reading many of those funny ones.
-In general, these comments also give away the popular topics of discussion, and a sentiment aroud the video.
+In general, these comments also give away the popular topics of discussion, and a sentiment around the video.
 In this blog post, I share my work in utilising these comments to provide the most popular topics that are being talked about in the comments, and a general sentiment based on the language of these comments.
 A by-product of this project is a [chrome extension](https://github.com/arj7192/yc-ml-chrome-ext), that I haven't published yet, but one can locally clone the repo an use the extension locally.

 ## Data Access